aimeos/aimeos-docs/src/frontend/jsonapi/basket-addresses.md

 There are some address attributes that are required when adding or replacing an address:

-* order.base.address.lastname (last name or full name)
+* order.address.lastname (last name or full name)
-* order.base.address.address1 (most of the time the street name)
+* order.address.address1 (most of the time the street name)
-* order.base.address.city (town or city name)
+* order.address.city (town or city name)
-* order.base.address.languageid (language the customer prefers)
+* order.address.languageid (language the customer prefers)
-* order.base.address.email (account e-mail address)
+* order.address.email (account e-mail address)

 The request for creating a new address in the basket could look like this: